hlizjones/flexpath-conditional-logic-and-control-flow-exercises/README.md

 8. To run `exercises.js` you will then use the command `node exercises.js` in the terminal to run the file.

-We have included a screen recording showing this process in the file `run-exercise-3-recording.mp4` in this repo.
+We have included the screen recording from exercise 2 showing how to run these types of exercise files.

 Exercise solutions are in the `/solution` folder